Staunton is Our Campus

-The Staunton is Our Campus initiative enhances existing teaching strategies and supports the facilitation of Authentic Learning.
-Authentic Learning is an approach to education that allows application of learning to real-world experiences.
-Because Stuart Hall School is located in the historical city of Staunton, accessibility to real-world experiences through connection with the community enhances classroom education.
+The Staunton is Our Campus initiative enhances existing teaching strategies and supports the facilitation of authentic learning.
+Authentic learning is an approach to education that allows application of learning to real-world experiences.
+Because Stuart Hall School is located in the historical city of Staunton, access to real-world experiences through connection with the community enhances classroom education.
 As students develop content knowledge and skill set, Staunton is Our Campus allows students the ability to practice and foster their skill set in authentic settings.
 Research has shown authentic learning through real-world experiences develops deeper understanding leading students towards success in college, career, and civic life.

 Need an example of how this works?
 See below for one of our many project-based courses interacting with the community: